levisc8/Sheffield_Demog_Course/README.md

 # Sheffield_Demog_Course
-Code, data, and possibly some notes from NERC
+Code, data, and possibly some notes from NERC course on evolutionary demography